Raspberry Pi VPN Travel Router

 Operating System Installation

-The NOOBS installer can be used to install the Raspbian operating system.
-It can be downloaded
+The NOOBS installer installs Raspbian.
+It can be downloaded from its URL.

-implementation require root privileges, and will need to be run with sudo.
+Most implementation commands require root privileges and will need to be prefixed with sudo.
+This readies the OS installation for configuring the security router functionality.

 $ apt-get install vim